-- in parameters are read-only.
-It is an error to use an in parameter on the left-hand side of an assignment or to pass it to a callee as a non-in argument. in parameters are initialized by copying the value of the corresponding argument when the invocation is executed. - out parameters are uninitialized (parameters of type header or header\union are set to "invalid") and are treated as l-values (See Section 6.6) within the body of the method or function.
+• in parameters are read-only.
+It is an error to use an in parameter on the left-hand side of an assignment or to pass it to a callee as a non-in argument. in parameters are initialized by copying the value of the corresponding argument when the invocation is executed.

+- out parameters are, with a few exceptions listed below, uninitialized and are treated as l-values (See Section 6.6) within the body of the method or function.
 An arguments passed as an out parameter must be an l-value; after the execution of the call, the value of the parameter is copied to the corresponding storage location for that l-value. - inout parameters are both in and out.
 An argument passed as an inout parameter must be an l-value. - No direction indicates that value of parameter is either: - a compile-time known value - an action parameter that can only be set by the control plane - an action parameter that can be set directly by another calling action; in this case it behaves like an in parameter